How to Make Soap Using Powdered Activated Carbon: A Complete Guide

 Step 7: Pour into Mold

 1. Pour the soap batter into your mold.
-You can use loaf molds, single-bar molds, or shaped silicone molds.

 2. Tap the mold on the counter to remove air bubbles.